Running for Researchwith Dr. Robert Cardnell

 And on to the What.

-The 2021 Houston Marathon will be my first full marathon, having only completed the 2020 Houston Half-Marathon.
+The BCS (Baylor Scott & White) Marathon on 12/13/20 will be my first full marathon, having only completed the 2020 Houston Half-Marathon.
 I've always enjoyed running, ever since I ran cross-country runs as a schoolboy, but my first introduction to distance races was running the Houston Rodeo 10K as a Graduate Student at Rice University.
 Running 10k's was as far as I had run until I was challenged to run the half marathon, which has now led me to getting ready to run a full marathon.

 Now for the How.